l1v0n1/Telegram-Ai-Adapter/README.md

     # The 'key' is used in commands like /key <message>
     # The 'username' is the Telegram username of the target bot (without @)
     TARGET_BOTS='{"bot1": "some_bot_username", "claude": "claude_ai_bot", "chatgpt": "chatgpt_official_bot"}' # Example, replace with your bots

-    # --- Optional ---
-    # ALLOWED_USER_IDS='["123456789", "987654321"]' # Optional: List of user IDs allowed to use the Aiogram bot (JSON list of strings)
     ```

     *   **Important:** The `TARGET_BOTS` value **must** be a valid JSON string enclosed in single quotes (as shown).
 The keys (`"bot1"`, `"claude"`, etc.) are the short names you will use in commands like `/bot1 message`.
 The values are the actual Telegram usernames of the target bots.
-    *   The `ALLOWED_USER_IDS` is optional.
-If you uncomment it and provide a list of Telegram user IDs (as strings), only those users will be able to interact with your Aiogram bot.
-You can find your user ID by talking to bots like `@userinfobot`.

 ## Running the Application